khangthk/ThorsSerializer/docSource/source/group/usageSerializing.md

 These functions return a very lightweight object (it simply contains a reference to the object being serialized) that can be passed to the standard stream operators.
 Thats at it for a the user of serialization library.

-To include all the functionality all you need to do is include `#include "ThorSerialize/<format>Thor.h"` and link against `libThorSerialize17.so`.
+To include all the functionality all you need to do is include `#include "ThorSerialize/<format>Thor.h"` and link against `libThorSerialize.so`.